adhearsion/adhearsion-website/views/docs/best-practices/rails.md

 [TOC]

+Note: This documentation is stale.
+Please consult with the [community](/community) before following the advice here.
+Specifically, it is considered preferable to separate your Adhearsion application from a Rails application over the wire, via either an HTTP API or some sort of message bus.

 It is possible to integrate an Adhearsion application with a Rails application, such that Adhearsion has access to the environment of the rails app, including its models.
 To do this, it is preferable to merge the directory structure of the applications.

 First, generate a new rails app: